Attestation (Updated on April 9, 2026) 12 min read

 United States

 The USA has been a Hague member since 1981.
 Apostille procedures vary by state because each state handles its own documents.
+The UAE is not a Hague member, so the state apostille alone is not sufficient — UAE Embassy attestation in the USA and UAE MOFA are still required.

 Process: